How to prepare for your midwifery degree

 Hard Pushed book cover by Leah Hazard

-I would recommend going bananas and buying loads of books for university because it’s not necessary.
+I wouldn't recommend going bananas and buying loads of books for university, because it’s not necessary.
 The material supplied by lecturers is fantastic along with the astounding collection in the ARU library

 3. Buy comfortable shoes for placement